james-priest/james-priest.github.io/README.md

 ---

 ## Career History
-Begining in 2014 I took some time away from the industry in order to spend it with family after my last employer went out of business.
-I went back to school in 2017 and graduated in 2018 with a [Nanodegree in Mobile Web Development](https://confirm.udacity.com/3JM7SK4Q) along with a host of [additional certifications](#certifications "#toc").
+In 2014 my last employer went out of business.
+I took that opportunity to spend with family and went back to school in 2017 to re-educate myself on the latest mobile, web, and app technologies.

+I graduated in 2018 with a [Nanodegree in Mobile Web Development](https://confirm.udacity.com/3JM7SK4Q) from Udacity and will be receiving a second [Nanodegree in React, Redux, & React Native Frameworks](https://www.udacity.com/course/react-nanodegree--nd019) in May of 2019.

 I am excited to re-enter the workforce and apply my knowledge toward building cutting-edge technology solutions.